mathewgomas-alfred/mathewgomas.io/tutorials/seexpr.rst

 **********************************

 There is also another way to define and edit your variables.
-Open the fill layer's properties by right clicking on :guilabel:`Fill Layer 1`, and selecting :guilabel:`Layer Properties...`.
+Open the fill layer's properties by right-clicking on :guilabel:`Fill Layer 1`, and selecting :guilabel:`Layer Properties...`.

 .. image:: /images/seexpr/SeExpr_prop_1.png